BoraAditya2806/Data-Structures-Assignments/Unit-2/01-Assignment.md

 # Assignment 1

 ## Problem Statement
-Topic: **Implementation of Singly Linked List to Manage ‘Vertex Club’ Membership Records.**
+**Implementation of Singly Linked List to Manage ‘Vertex Club’ Membership Records.**
 The Department of Computer Engineering has a student club named ‘Vertex Club’ for second, third, and final year students.
 The first member is the President and the last member is the Secretary.
 Write a C++ program to:
 - Add/delete members (including President/Secretary)
 - Count members